How Antidepressants Work

 Exercise releases endorphins, chemicals linked to improved mood and lower rates of depression.

-In fact, several studies suggest regular exercise is an effective treatment for mild to moderate depression.
+In fact, several studies suggest regular exercise, without medicine, is an effective treatment for mild depression.
+Exercise can also help your medicine work better.
 Group sessions or exercising with a partner may be particularly helpful.

 Coming Off Your Antidepressant